What is ACC for?

 Whether you are about to make a complaint to ACC, or just want some support and advice after you have made an ACC claim, you can ask for help from an ACC advocate.

 An ACC advocate is someone independent of ACC (e.g. from a community law centre or health support group) who is willing to speak to ACC on your behalf and clarify any issues you have during the claims process.
+There is more information about the role of advocates on the ACC website.

 There are specialist ACC advocates available, some of whom charge a fee.
 Some are listed on the Acclaim Otago website.